 Androgen also prevents the female reproductive system from releasing a healthy egg from the ovary into the fallopian tubes, making it harder to conceive a child.

-At the worst, preeclampsia can affect a gestational carrier’s kidneys and liver, cause neurological symptoms, compromise blood flow from the placenta to the baby, or escalate to eclampsia.
-Discovering preeclampsia during pregnancy may necessitate inducing labor prior to the due date, or even prior to viability if pre-eclampsia occurs early in pregnancy- which can be extremely difficult for surrogates and intended parents pursuing gestational surrogacy.
+At worst, preeclampsia can affect a gestational carrier’s kidneys and liver, cause neurological symptoms, compromise blood flow from the placenta to the baby, or escalate to eclampsia.
+Discovering preeclampsia during pregnancy may necessitate inducing labor before the due date or even before viability if pre-eclampsia occurs early in pregnancy- which can be extremely difficult for surrogates and intended parents pursuing gestational surrogacy.

 At Hatch, potential surrogates should have a BMI no higher than 32.

-Due to medical risk factors associated with diabetes, women experiencing Type 1 Diabetes are unable to become surrogates.
+Due to medical risk factors associated with diabetes, women experiencing Type 1 Diabetes cannot become surrogates.
 As this is a lifelong disease that affects the control of your blood sugar, you’ll experience hormonal-related glucose intolerance during the prenatal period of your gestational surrogacy.

-Some women who do not have pre-existing diabetes outside of pregnancy may experience gestational diabetes.
-A surrogate candidate is disqualified.
-Sometimes women experience gestational diabetes that does not recur in future pregnancies and it is well managed with diet alone, in this case, the surrogate may still be a good candidate if she has a recent normal A1c and fasting glucose test.
+Some women who do not have pre-existing diabetes outside of pregnancy may experience gestational diabetes, and a surrogate candidate is disqualified.
+Sometimes women experience gestational diabetes that does not recur in future pregnancies, and it is well managed with diet alone.
+In this case, the surrogate may still be a good candidate if she has a recent normal A1c and fasting glucose test.